JSON Showdown: Dolt vs Postgres

 We can draw the following conclusions about how Dolt and Postgres compare when it comes to handling large JSON documents:

-• Between Postgres's two JSON formats, the JSON is much faster for importing and exporting, and JSONB is much faster for queries and manipulations.
-Which to use likely depends on your expected use case.
+is much faster for queries and manipulations.
+Which to use likely depends on your expected use case. - Postgres's

-• Postgres's JSON format is faster than Dolt at importing and exporting, but slower than Dolt at every operation across all document sizes.
+format is faster than Dolt at importing and exporting, but slower than Dolt at every operation across all document sizes. - Postgres's

 We can confidently say that if you're using Postgres with a JSON-heavy workflow, you should consider switching to Dolt instead.